 Though one of the smaller “mainstream” denominations in Britain, the URC stands in the historic Reformed tradition, whose members make up the largest single strand of Protestantism with more than 70 million members world-wide.
 But our founders intended originally to reform without dividing the one holy Catholic Church of the ancient creeds.
 In the 16th century they failed in that attempt and that remains a tragedy of history.

-The present-day United Reformed Church in the United Kingdom is just over 30 years old being formed as a result of the Congregational and Presbyterian churches uniting in 1972, later being joined by the Church of Christ.
+The present-day United Reformed Church in the United Kingdom is just under 50 years old being formed as a result of the Congregational and Presbyterian churches uniting in 1972, later being joined by the Church of Christ.

 Today we are working on the same project, to unite and to reform, in order that the whole Church may better and more lovingly serve God’s mission in the world in Jesus Christ, encouraged always by the Spirit.